Home » Edinburgh »

 Edinburgh Underground Vaults tours do not have any manufactured frights or jump scares.

-For health and safety reasons, children under five years aren’t allowed in any Edinburgh Vaults ghost tours.
+Children under five years aren’t allowed in any Edinburgh Vaults ghost tours for health and safety reasons.

 Since these are walking tours, it is better to wear appropriate footwear.
 And because you will be both outdoors and indoors, you must dress up according to the weather.